Pull subscriptions to Creodias EODATA catalogue

 REMINDER: Include the obligatory headers.

-This request returns status code 200 OK and an empty array.
+This request returns response code 200 OK and an empty array.
 This means that our account does not have any subscriptions yet:

 []